uabrc/devops-docs/docs/tickets.md

 **Example Ticket**: [RITM0694997](https://uabprod.service-now.com/nav_to.do?uri=%2Fsc_req_item.do%3Fsys_id%3D63a72ce01b114a908a7821f2b24bcbb1%26sysparm_record_target%3Dsc_req_item%26sysparm_record_row%3D2%26sysparm_record_rows%3D57%26sysparm_record_list%3Dassignment_groupDYNAMICd6435e965f510100a9ad2572f2b47744%5Eshort_descriptionCONTAINSopenstack%5Eassignment_group!%3D4a687cd637f072c0cda353b543990ea8%5EORassignment_group%3D%5EORassignment_group%3D4a687cd637f072c0cda353b543990ea8%5Eopened_by%3De6c34574377371007114a6d2b3990e3a%5Ecat_itemNOT%2BIN579212a93705a70024a67c1643990e84,61c24473db5650104ff1fd7aae961961,998fc4ec1b3aa5106bd68552604bcb3c%5EORcat_item%3D%5EORcat_itemIN579212a93705a70024a67c1643990e84,61c24473db5650104ff1fd7aae961961,998fc4ec1b3aa5106bd68552604bcb3c%5Eopened_by%3De6c34574377371007114a6d2b3990e3a%5EORDERBYDESCsys_updated_on)

 RC does not currently have policies for OpenStack projects, the [general rules](#shared-space-requests) apply.

-**Quota increase policy**: Quota increases for OpenStack are determined on a case by case basis depending on justification from the requester.
-Request assistance from Matt, William, or Prema.

 Go through the following steps to verify we can create a project: